-- A handwritten note by a "mystery shopper" (presumably an SAA employee) documented that RRCC accepted only the Post-9/11 benefit and not the other existing VA education benefit programs available to veterans, such as the Montgomery GI Bill.
-166 The SAA reviewed all veterans certified to enroll in RRCC during 2016 and found only three of 1,975 individuals had used a benefit other than the Post-9/11 GI Bill. - In March, a former RRCC employee sent an email to the SAA alleging serious improprieties: (1) RRCC was paid twice for training veterans; (2) veterans who used their Post-9/11 benefits to enroll were also "purchased" by HVAC companies who paid \$18,000 per veteran, money that was labeled a scholarship but which went directly to RRCC, not the veterans.
+- A handwritten note by a "mystery shopper". (presumably an SAA employee) documented that RRCC accepted only the Post-9/11 benefit and not the other existing VA education benefit programs available to veterans, such as the Montgomery GI Bill.
+The SAA reviewed all veterans certified to enroll in RRCC during 2016 and found only three of 1,975 individuals had used a benefit other than the Post-9/11 GI Bill. - In March, a former RRCC employee sent an email to the SAA alleging serious improprieties: (1) RRCC was paid twice for training veterans; (2) veterans who used their Post-9/11 benefits to enroll were also "purchased" by HVAC companies that paid \$18,000 per veteran, money that was labeled a scholarship but which went directly to RRCC, not the veterans.
 In effect, RRCC was paid twice-once by VA and then again by these companies; and (3) veterans were paid \$500 to encourage them to enroll.
 This former employee, who said he had resigned because of the egregious fraud, provided a list of past students and employees who knew about or were the victims of these fraudulent practices.
 167 - Another SAA staff member sent the SAA Director the following email: "Last week, we discussed fraudulent practices by some of the schools which we approve.
 I had taken a screen shot from the Retail Ready website...[which] seemed to imply that if you were using Ch [Chapter] 30, 31, or 35 [rather than the Post-9/11 benefit] that you would have to pay with cash or financial aid."
-168 - The SAA interviewed or received emails from several students and former employees who made the following allegations about RRCC: - Veterans were not told the school would take a full year of benefits for six weeks of training. - o The school accepted only the Post-9/11 benefit and veterans would have to relinquish other benefits in favor of the Post-9/11 to enroll. - o The school's HVAC tool kits provided to students were substandard and insufficient; veterans had to purchase other tools to perform tasks effectively.
-VA lost-9/11 GI Bill pays tuition and fees directly to the school, in addition to living and book allowances paid to the beneficiary.
-In contrast, the Montgomery GI Bill program makes a monthly lump-sum payment to the beneficiary who must decide how much to allocate to tuition, living, and other expenses.
-The price of RRCC's six-week program was \$18,810, just shy of the annual cap on Post-9/11 tuition and fee payments to a private school in 2014-\$19,198.
-See U.S. Department of Veterans Affairs Fact Sheet, June 17, 2014, available at: https://nvf.org/gi-bill-fact-sheet-june-2014/.
-By 2016, the RRCC tuition had increased to \$20,059, when the Post-9/11 tuition and fee cap, which is adjusted annually for inflation, had risen to \$21,970.
-See VA Post-9/11 GI Bill [Chapter 33] Payment Rates for 2016 Academic Year, available at:
+168 - The SAA interviewed or received emails from several students and former employees who made the following allegations about RRCC: - Veterans were not told the school would take a full year of benefits for six weeks of training. - The school accepted only the Post-9/11 benefit and veterans would have to relinquish other benefits in favor of the Post-9/11 to enroll.